-- During final design, WisDOT will also coordinate with WDNR to include aquatic and wildlife passage at stream crossings, including the Yahara River, Rowan Creek and the Baraboo River.
-WisDOT is currently evaluating the need for stream mitigation and will continue coordination with USACE and WDNR, during final design to determine any required mitigation measures.
+- WisDOT is currently evaluating the need for stream mitigation with USACE and WDNR, during which the need for additional mitigation measures may be identified.
 These measures may include reconstructing streams with trapezoidal bottoms to improve drainage and slow water flow, allowing sediment settling.
 Another measure may involve revegetating disturbed stream beds and banks with salvaged topsoil to maintain the hydric qualities of the original soils. - The USACE has responsibility for determining compensatory mitigation required to offset unavoidable losses of aquatic resource functions.
 WisDOT will coordinate with the USACE and provide additional stream features worksheets as needed to determine the stream impact severity.
-WisDOT will continue coordination with USACE regarding jurisdiction of waterbodies, including the drainage way at the County CS interchange, through a formal jurisdictional determination during design and permitting.
+WisDOT will continue coordination with USACE regarding jurisdiction of water bodies through a formal jurisdictional determination during design and permitting.
 WisDOT will continue coordination with the USACE and WDNR regarding stream relocation, enhancement and restoration during final design. - During final design, WisDOT will coordinate with WDNR and USACE to identify locations and measures for stream mitigation.
-WisDOT will coordinate with WDNR and USACE to identify locations and measures for stream mitigation, as well as design treatment of the constructed stormwater drainage swales and weirs at the County CS Interchange. - WisDOT will coordinate with WDNR during design to evaluate opportunities for improved access under the Interstate for canoeists and other users of the Yahara River and Token Creek.
+Required compensatory mitigation would occur according WisDOT Wetland Mitigation Banking Technical Guideline. - WisDOT will coordinate with WDNR during design to evaluate opportunities for improved access under the Interstate for canoeists and other users of the Yahara River.